-Understanding Bank Sponsored Terrorism and Violations of the U.S. Anti-Terrorism Act
+Understanding Terrorism and Violations of the U.S. Anti-Terrorism Act

 The Anti-Terrorism Act was passed by the United States Government in 1992.
 The act allows U.S. nationals to sue for injuries which were received by an act of international terrorism.
 Under 18 U.S. Code §2333, any national of the United States or his or her survivors, is allowed to sue for injuries received by reason of an act of international terrorism.
 The U.S. Anti-Terrorism Act also allows plaintiffs to hold accountable organizations in conspiracies which supported the international terrorism, suing them in U.S. Federal courts for monetary damages.
 It is also a crime under the U.S. Anti-Terrorism Act to knowingly provide material support or resources to designated foreign terrorist organizations.

-For many years the U.S. government suspected Iran was funding the insurgency in Iraq; later clear evidence was found that international banks funneled money into Iran, who, in turn used the money to fund terror groups operating in Iraq.
-These banks knowingly evaded sanctions set forth by the United States Government on Iran, laundering money to cover their tracks.
+For many years the U.S. government suspected Iran was funding the insurgency in Iraq; later, evidence was found that international banks funneled money into Iran, who, in turn used the money to fund terror groups operating in Iraq.
+These banks evaded sanctions set forth by the United States Government on Iran.
 It is estimated that billions were spent on these terrorism operations.

 Literally tens of thousands of U.S. veterans, service members, contractors and their families have been harmed by Iranian terrorism, which would not have been possible without the necessary funds to arm and train terrorists.
-Terrorists who were sponsored by Iran—and by extension, the banks Iran did business with—were responsible for the majority of the United States casualties in Iraq.
-These banks entered into a criminal conspiracy to provide Iran with illegal financing and access to the U.S. and international banking systems.
-In fact, the banks admitted to criminal violations of money laundering and providing billions to Iran, knowing full well Iran was a state sponsor of terrorism.
+Terrorists who were sponsored by Iran were responsible for the majority of the United States casualties in Iraq.
 Some of the terrorist groups which Iran worked with include Hezbollah, Shia Terrorist Organizations, Sunni Terrorist Organizations and others.
-Anyone who is a veteran of the Iraq or Afghanistan wars, or contractors who were working in those areas who were injured or killed by bank-sponsored and state-sponsored terrorism, and their families may be eligible to pursue compensation for their injuries under the United States Anti-Terrorism Act.
+Certain Global banks provided Iran with illegal financing and access to the U.S. and international banking systems.
+Iraq War Veterans injured in combat may be eligible to pursue compensation for their injuries under the United States Anti-Terrorism Act.

 - HSBC Holding Group Plc.